porterjamesj/website/content/hiking/lt23/day22/index.md

 {{< two_images src1="images/joe.jpg" src2="images/sunset.jpg" >}}

 We get back to Whiteface Shelter around 5pm.
 Set up, do chores. make dinner.
 They have such a smorgasbord—stovetop stuffing, pepperoni, mashed potatoes.
-Its funny to see the amount of food they brought for one night out.
+It's funny to see the amount of food they brought for one night out.
 Rachel also brought some brownies that her and our friend Emily made.
 SO GOOD.
 I must have eaten half a tray.

-Before going to sleep Rachel and I play some games with an "oracle deck" she got, its kind of like an arty millennial tarot.
+Before going to sleep Rachel and I play some games with an "oracle deck" she got, it's kind of like an arty millennial tarot.
 It's fun, especially one where you deal four cards, play a song, and have to each decide which card best captures the song.
 Her and Emily made it up and I love it.
 I don't feel like I've ever played a game that uses popular music in the same way.
 It's great to just have a late night hang sesh with a close friend.
 I've missed that out on the trail.

 [^1]: This shows you how on the hiker schedule I am.
 I woke up at 6:30am on a day when I knew I could sleep in!